Paralike/Paralike/content/trainings/AI-time-management/index.md

 AI scheduling systems are not just about time management; they also contribute to smart decision-making.
 By providing data-driven insights, these tools empower users to make informed choices about how to allocate their time.
 This can lead to better work-life balance, improved productivity, and reduced stress levels.

-## Hands-On Example: Time Management with ChatGPT
+## Hands-On Example: Time Management with H2O

 To illustrate the practical application of AI in time management, let's consider a hands-on example using ChatGPT.
 Imagine you have a hectic day ahead, filled with work tasks, personal commitments, and a need for some relaxation.
 Instead of manually planning your day, you decide to enlist the help of ChatGPT to streamline the process.